 - When ‘slips’ emerge from the surface to a height of 20cm, trim them off

-When all frost danger is finished place them into their growing place.
-In late September, carefully dig them up.
+- then it is a case of watering and weeding well until around late September when they should be ready to harvest. to do this, carefully dig them up.
 Leave for one week to mature in a warm place (allows skins to set and flavour to sweeten)

-Alternatively, order cuttings or slips, which will be delivered from late April onwards and pot the cuttings immediately into the Compact Rootrainer trays.
+Alternatively, order cuttings or slips, which will be delivered from late April onwards and pot the cuttings immediately into the Compact Rootrainers